-The Master of Business Administration program in the School of Business is designed to prepare the student for administrative positions in business, government, or other organizations.
-The program of study is divided into two parts: (1) A "Basic Program" consisting of six courses that provide the student with a review of broad business concepts and (2) a "Core Program" consisting of ten courses (eleven courses for the MBA-Information Systems Option) that extends the manager's knowledge in all areas of business.
+The Master of Business Administration program in the School of Business is designed to prepare the student for administrative positions in business, government, and other organizations.
+The program of study is divided into two parts: (1) A "Basic Program" consisting of six courses that provide the student with a review of broad business concepts (This part of the program may be partially or fully waived - see "Basic Program.") and (2) a "Core Program" consisting of ten courses (eleven courses for the MBA-Information Systems Option) that extend the manager's knowledge in all areas of business.
 Some of the core courses are elective in nature so that the student can select more work in his or her particular area of interest.

 This program is open to graduates from any field who have demonstrated evidence of capability to undertake graduate study.
-Evidence considered includes undergraduate degree transcripts and scores on the Graduate Management Admissions Test
+Evidence considered includes undergraduate degree transcripts and scores on the Graduate Management Admissions Test.